canonical/vanilla-framework/templates/docs/migration-guide-to-v4.md

 In many cases new section components can replace existing strips (especially the ones that needed to have u-no-padding--top applied).
 Block component is used within a section.

-For more information see the section and block component documentation or brochure site layout guidelines.
+For more information see [the section and block component documentation](/docs/patterns/section) or [brochure layout guidelines](/docs/layouts/brochure).

 ### Rule